You can make anything by writing.

 The final step of a writing job is to cite your sources, one way could be with APA style or citations inside the text be sure to set a style from the beginning.
 Photo by Glenn Carstens-Peters

-Search for the most effective online english tutor here.
+Search for the most effective online English tutor here.

 The dash, like the hyphen, is another punctuation mark that looks similar to the minus sign and the hyphen but has a different width and use.
 There are five occasions on which you can use a dash.
 To show range, spans, or differentiation, to extend a sentence, to replace parentheses, and to credit a quotation.